Saint Michael Parish

 From the Pastor...

-On Sunday, December 3, we began a new liturgical year with the season of Advent.
+Sunday, November 30, begins a new liturgical year with the season of Advent.
 This wonderful, yet too often, overlooked, season affords us the opportunity to prepare for the coming of Christ.
 As the season of Advent begins, we are reminded that there are three comings of Christ we celebrate: [1] his coming into human history at Bethlehem, [2] his coming at the end of human history, [3] and his coming into our hearts.
-In today’s Gospel, Jesus reminds us that we do not know the day or the hour when the Lord of the House is coming – therefore, we must be alert.
+Jesus reminds us to be vigilant at all times and pray that we have the strength to escape the tribulations that are imminent and to stand before the Son of Man.
 Let us take time during this wonderful season of preparation to make ourselves ready for the coming of Christ, not only at Christmas, but for all eternity.
 During this Advent season, let us welcome the radiant light which is the Lord, Jesus Christ – Emmanuel, into our hearts and into our homes.

 JOHN THE FORERUNNER